-If your servers are located onsite, you do have unprecedented control over hardware, installations, application setting and configurations — you name it.
-On the other hand, you’ll also have the time and cost associated with managing and maintaining your data center environment.
-In a cloud environment, you’ll have some say in applications, but the hardware and software installations will be chosen and managed by the cloud provider.
+If your servers are located onsite, you do have unprecedented control over hardware, installations, application setting, and configurations.
+But that control comes with the added cost and time constraints associated with managing and maintaining your data center environment.
+In a cloud environment, you can opt to have some say in applications, but the hardware and software installations will be chosen and managed by your selected cloud provider.
 What you may give up in control could be more than replaced in convenience and savings.

-Owning and maintaining your own server farm is a substantial expense.
-There is the cost of hardware, and backup hardware to create redundancy, as well as maintenance and monitoring expenses both in software and staffing.
+Owning and maintaining your own server farm can be costly, especially when you factor in the price of hardware, the necessary backup hardware to create redundancy, as well as maintenance and monitoring expenses both in software and staffing.
 There are also costs associated with providing an appropriate environment that encompasses proper power supply and cooling and physical security.
-The list goes on and on.
+The list can go on and on.
 In a cloud-based environment, you are only paying for what you are using currently.
 All other costs are handled by the vendor.

 The question of security

-The biggest concern IT managers have about going cloud-based and letting go of physical servers is the security.
-It’s easy to question security that’s held and provided by someone else, and it’s true that you’ll have less access and “eyes” on the equipment.
-However, cloud providers take security very seriously, as their business absolutely rides on it.
-Most companies would find it hard to compete with the security standards, expert staffing and budget of a large cloud provider.
+When it comes to cloud environments, the biggest concern for most IT managers is security.
+Migrating to the cloud means letting go of physical servers.
+To be fair, it’s easy to question security that’s held and provided by someone else, and it’s true that you’ll have less access and “eyes” on the equipment.
+The good news is that cloud providers take security very seriously, as their business absolutely depends on it.
+In fact, most companies would find it hard to compete with the security standards, expert staffing, and budget of a large cloud provider.